Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 8. Major version X (X.y.z | X > 0) MUST be incremented if any backward incompatible
   changes are introduced to the public API.
 It MAY also include minor and patch level changes.
 Patch and minor versions MUST be reset to 0 when major version is incremented.
-9. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
+9. A prerelease version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphens [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
-Pre-release versions have a lower precedence than the associated normal version.
-A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
+Prerelease versions have a lower precedence than the associated normal version.
+A prerelease version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92, 1.0.0-x-y-z.--.
-10. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
+10. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or prerelease version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphens [0-9A-Za-z-].
 Identifiers MUST|
   NOT be empty.
 Build metadata MUST be ignored when determining version precedence.
   Thus two versions that differ only in the build metadata, have the same precedence.
   Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85, 1.0.0+21AF26D3----117B344092BD.
 11. Precedence refers to how versions are compared to each other when ordered.
-    1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+    1. Precedence MUST be calculated by separating the version into major, minor, patch and prerelease identifiers in that order (Build metadata does not figure into precedence).
     2. Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.\
     \
     Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.
-    3. When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version:\
+    3. When major, minor, and patch are equal, a prerelease version has lower precedence than a normal version:\
     \
     Example: 1.0.0-alpha < 1.0.0.
-    4. Precedence for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows:
+    4. Precedence for two prerelease versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows:
         1. Identifiers consisting of only digits are compared numerically.
         2. Identifiers with letters or hyphens are compared lexically in ASCII sort order.
         3. Numeric identifiers always have lower precedence than non-numeric identifiers.
-        4. A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.\
+        4. A larger set of prerelease fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.\
     \
     Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-beta.2